urql-graphql/urql/docs/comparison.md

 kind of extensibility API which allows you to change when and how queries are sent to an API.
 These are easy to use primitives particularly in Apollo, with links, and in `urql` with exchanges.
-The major difference in `urql` is that all caching logic is abstracted in exchanges too, which makes them slightly more powerful (and hence makes `urql` slightly more customizable.)
+The major difference in `urql` is that all caching logic is abstracted in exchanges too, which makes it easy to swap the caching logic or other behavior out (and hence makes `urql` slightly more customizable.)

 A lot of the added exchanges for persisted queries, file uploads, retrying, and other features are implemented by the urql-team, while there are some cases where first-party support isn't provided